 Vrindavan, also known as ‘Braj Bhoomi’, is a town in Mathura (Uttar Pradesh).
-This town is said to be Lord Krishna’s birth place according to Hinduism.
-This sacred town hosts many temples where Radha and Lord Krishna are worshiped.
-The best time to visit Vrindavan is during ‘Krishna Janamashtami’ that is during the birthday celebration of Lord Krishna, where the whole town gathers around and celebrate the occasion.
+This town is said to be Lord Krishna’s birthplace according to Hinduism.
+This sacred town hosts many temples where Radha and Lord Krishna are worshipped.
+The best time to visit Vrindavan is during ‘Krishna Janmashtami’ that is during the birthday celebration of Lord Krishna, where the whole town gathers around and celebrate the occasion.
 A special tradition to be witnessed is the ‘Dahi Handi’ festival where people make a human pyramid to reach the top where the handi (earthen pot) is hanged and finally to break it.
-It is said that Lord Krishna and his friends used to form human pyramid in order to steal curd and butter.
+It is said that Lord Krishna and his friends used to form a human pyramid in order to steal curd and butter.
 The participants in this festival are called govindas, but this is much more popular in Maharashtra.

 There are around 21 temples in Vrindavan but it is not feasible to cover all of them in a day or two so below is the brief explanation of the main destinations in Vrindavan and how to reach and what all to do there.

 The nearest airport to Vrindavan is Agra (Kheria) Airport, from there you can take a taxi, it would take approximately 2 hours to reach the destination.

 The nearest railway station to Vrindavan is Mathura Cantt.
 From where it is just 10km away so a taxi would do to reach your destination.